Find Grad Schools

 31 Yearly Graduations

 Tiffin University comes in at #15 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 2,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $30,900 per year, while in-state graduate students, on average, pay $14,000 per year.
+The average in-state tuition for full-time undergraduates is $28,620 per year, while in-state graduate students, on average, pay $14,000 per year.
 During the most recent year for which we have data, 31 people received their master's degree in liberal arts / sciences & humanities from Tiffin University.
-Of these students, 63% were women and 12% were members of underrepresented racial-ethnic groups.
-Tiffin University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.
+About 74% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #15